asar1/CustomTextFieldFramework/README.md

 # CustomTextFieldFramework
-This custom TextField framework provides a lot of reusable functionalities to help in multiple scenarios.
+This `customTextFieldframework` provides a lot of reusable functionalities to help in multiple scenarios.

-Currently it features the following effects from the article:
+Currently it features the following effects :

 - [x] Padding
 - [x] Corner Radius